1952 Summer Olympics: Football

 The football tournament started even before the official opening, as the one-piece qualifiers took place on 15–16 July in Kotka, Lahti, Tampere, Turku and Helsinki.
 There were 27 countries registered for the tournament, but Saarland and Mexico dropped out before the Games.

 Hungary Golden Team won the gold when it knocked down the Yugoslavia in the final with a score of 2–0.
 Sweden won a bronze medal.
 In the final, the Olympic Stadium had 58 553 paid spectators, the largest number of spectators in Finland watching a football match.

 The first meeting between the Soviet Union and Yugoslavia in football is still amongst the most famous matches.
 On the political level, the Soviet leader Joseph Stalin and the Yugoslav leader Josip Tito split in 1948, which resulted in Yugoslavia being excluded from the Communist Information Bureau.
 The origin of the conflict was Tito's refusal to submit to Stalin's interpretations and visions of politics and in process becoming a Soviet satellite state.
 Before the match, both Tito and Stalin sent telegrams to their national teams, which showed just how important it was for the two head of states.
 Yugoslavia led 5–1, but a Soviet comeback in the last 15 minutes resulted in a 5–5 draw.
 The match was replayed, Yugoslavia winning 3–1.
-The defeat to the archrivals hit Soviet football hard, and after just three games played in the season, CSKA Moscow, who had made up most of the USSR squad, was forced to withdraw from the league and later disbanded.
+The defeat to the archrivals hit Soviet football hard, and after just three games played in the season, CSKA Moscow, who had made up most of the USSR squad, was forced to withdraw from the league by Joseph Stalin and later disbanded.
 Furthermore, Boris Arkadiev, who coached both USSR and CDKA, was stripped of his Merited Master of Sports of the USSR title.

 Basketball

 23 teams entered basketball, ten of which made it directly to the actual tournament.
 The remaining 13 countries took the final six places in the Olympic tournament before the official opening of the Olympic Games.

-In basketball, gold was won by the United States, who defeated Soviet Union 36–25.
+In basketball, the gold medal was won by the United States, who defeated Soviet Union in the final 36–25.
 The final match was relatively slow-paced, as the Soviet Union tried to keep up with the United States by freezing the game.
-The United States had already clearly defeated the Soviet Union 86–58 in the tournament.
-The bronze was won by Uruguay, who also organized a mass battle in the tournament after being dissatisfied with the referee's work.
+The United States had already clearly beat the Soviet Union 86–58 earlier in the tournament.
+The bronze was won by Uruguay, who also organized a mass battle after being dissatisfied with the referee's work.